The British banking sector is taking a stand against cyber-crime by preventing customers from making cash transfers to crypto exchanges.

 Virgin Money has been blocking customers from purchasing crypto on their credit cards as far back as 2018 and the restriction remains in place.

-Although Tesco Bank is closing down all its current account offerings, it will still be offering credit cards, loans and insurance products.
-Tesco recently said anyone using their Tesco credit cards to fund Crypto trading accounts will be blocked.
+The supermarket giant recently said anyone using their Tesco credit card to fund Crypto trading accounts will be automatically blocked.

 Regulation